-To disable the front button lock, press and hold the MENU button on the front panel for more than eight seconds.
+To disable the front button lock without using the remote control, press and hold the MENU button on the front panel for more than eight seconds.
 If the TV is on, a message will display confirming release of the Front Button Lock.

-Bypassing V-Chip Lock and Lock by
+Bypassing V-Chip Lock and Lock by Time